ajtudela/Multilayer-Perceptron-Class/README.md

 Multilayer Perceptron Class
 =====

 Artificial Neural Network Class, programmed in [C++](https://en.wikipedia.org/wiki/C%2B%2B).
 I programed it years ago for a better understanding of the Neural Networks.
-Might have some bugs .
+Might have some bugs.

 MLP has the following characteristics:
 * Fully customizable layers, including multiple hidden layers.